 Figure 4.
-Number of new outbreaks, associated cases, losses, and number of poultry birds vaccinated in response to these outbreaks by geographical region (losses include animals dead and killed and disposed of within outbreaks - they do not include culling around outbreaks.
+Number of new outbreaks, associated cases and losses (losses include animals dead and killed and disposed of within outbreaks - they do not include culling around outbreaks.
 It should also be noted that some countries or territories are unable to provide a precise number of cases and leave this field blank in the report.
+During the period covered by the report, no country/territory reported vaccination of poultry birds in response to the outbreaks.
 The number of poultry birds under preventive official vaccination programmes are reported through the six-monthly reports to WOAH and this information is not yet available for the period under review.
-HPAI in non-poultry New events by world region (reported through immediate notifications) Asia H5N1 in non-poultry birds:
+HPAI in non-poultry New events by world region (reported through immediate notifications) Americas H5N1 in non-poultry birds:

-A recurrence started in Chinese Taipei (Tainan) on 6 November 2024 (Clade 2.3.4.4b - Lineage: Fully Eurasian) A recurrence started in Hong Kong (Yuen Long) on 6 November 2024 A recurrence started in Türkiye (Rep. of) (Eskisehir) on 9 November 2024 (Clade 2.3.4.4b - Lineage: Fully Eurasian) Europe H5N1 in non-poultry birds:
+The first occurrence started in Panama (Chiriquí) on 21 January 2025.

+Asia

+H5N1 in non-poultry birds:

+A recurrence started in Israel (HaDarom) on 4 January 2025 (Clade 2.3.4.4b - Lineage: Fully Eurasian).

+Europe

+H5N1 in non-poultry birds: